 It should be important to note that there is not a single evidence to assume that above 5 μm we will have coronavirus inside the droplets and below 5 μm we will not have any virion.
 There is not a physical cutoff there.
 The 5 μm cutoff is just a convention, a consensus.
-Although the virus charge load will be less and less as the size of the particles decrease, the particles will have viruses as soon as the size is equal or greater than a virus particle (unless someone can probe the contrary).
+Although the virus charge load will be reduced as the size of the particles decreases, the particles will have viruses as soon as the size is equal or greater than a virus particle (unless someone can prove the contrary).
 Of course, below the minimal virion size 70-90 nm, we do not have any chance to find a virus particle in a microdroplet.
-That we know by sure.
+That we know for sure.
 At most, we will have a “naked” virus or droplet nucleus of a minimum of 70-90 nm (or even 400 nm).
 The possibility of droplet nuclei, gel-like viruses, should not be disregarded when a dry cough or respiration in a dehydrated mucosa is present, or with environments with low relative humidity, were the nanodroplets will dehydrate very rapidly.
-Precisely the dry cough could be a survival strategy for the virus to produce more droplet nucleus than other viruses, reaching deeper areas of lungs.
-Therefore, in the absence of any evidence on the contrary and due to the plenty of evidence with other viruses, we can assume that the coronavirus will be present in microdroplets above 90 nm and not only above 5 μm, which is an arbitrary barrier.
+Precisely the dry cough could be a survival strategy for the virus to produce more droplet nucleus than other viruses, reaching deeper areas of the lungs.
+Therefore, in the absence of any evidence on the contrary and due to the evidence from other viruses, we can assume that the coronavirus will be present in microdroplets above 90 nm and not only above 5 μm, which is an arbitrary barrier.

-The important question here is not if the virus is airborne or not, something that is very likely to occur in a given ratio.
-The important question is how long the airborne virus will remain intact, and if they can reach enough concentration, during enough time, to be able for productive interaction with a target mucosa.
+The important question here is not whether the virus is airborne or not, something that is very likely to occur in a given ratio.
+The important question is for how long the airborne virus will remain intact, and if they can reach enough concentration, during enough time, to be able to have a productive interaction with a target mucosa.
 This is the key issue.
 One important issue that emerges from the big size of the COVs is that the number of infective virions in a given droplet will be less than for other viruses.
 In this sense, the concentration of virions in droplets below 5 μm could be significantly lower than for other airborne viruses, and therefore, be less infective only because the viral load will be lower.

 The Kepler conjecture defines the optimal packaging for virions